LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Add App Group to Other Identifiers

+??? abstract "Summary for this Section"
+    summary goes here:

+    :material-skip-forward: To skip the detailed section, click on ADD LINK HERE

 You will now be checking the status for 3 more identifiers to ensure the App Group is configured to use the `Loop` *App Group*.
 You must add or confirm the *App Group* for these 3 identifiers:

 | `NAME` | `IDENTIFIER` |